When it comes to weight management, two medications are gaining attention:

 Administration:

-Liraglutide requires daily injections, whereas Tirzepatide’s weekly administration offers convenience for those averse to daily injections.
+Liraglutide requires daily injections, whereas GLP-1/GIP’s weekly administration offers convenience for those averse to daily injections.

 Mechanism of Action:

-Liraglutide zeroes in on the GLP-1 receptor, while Tirzepatide’s multi-hormonal approach suggests superior efficacy, though this remains speculative.
+Liraglutide zeroes in on the GLP-1 receptor, while GLP-1/GIP’s multi-hormonal approach suggests superior efficacy, though this remains speculative.

 Side Effects: